devopness/devopness/docs/webhooks/create-incoming-webhook.md

 Devopness webhooks are a highly performant way to allow applications to push data from external events to trigger pipelines on your infrastructure environments, increasing productivity and reliability while working on cloud applications and infrastructure management workflows.

 Webhooks, for now, are an API only feature; so this post will guide you through the usage of our API to help you create a webhook.

+## Step 1: Get the data needed for creating a webhook

 1. Copy the `Application ID` (`<application_id>`) and `Deploy Pipeline ID` (`<pipeline_id>`) from the application which you want to run pipelines programatically
     > Follow the [Deploy Application using an Incoming Hook](/docs/applications/deploy-application-using-incoming-hook) guide for detailed instructions